Stress and Hashimoto’s

 8. Vanadium aspartate

-Little Known Sources of Stress
+Little-Known Sources of Stress

 Other factors not commonly considered when people think of “stress” will place just as much of a burden on the adrenal glands.
-These include blood sugar swings, gut dysfunction, food intolerances (especially gluten), chronic infections, environmental toxins, autoimmune problems and inflammation.
+These include blood sugar swings, gut dysfunction, food intolerances (especially gluten), chronic infections, environmental toxins, autoimmune problems, and inflammation.
 All of these conditions sound alarm bells in the body and cause the adrenals to pump out more stress hormones.

-If you haven’t already, I encourage you to join my Facebook community which is an exclusive community of hypothyroid, Hashimoto’s and hormone challenged women who no longer want to feel invisible, lazy, crazy or finished.
+If you haven’t already, I encourage you to join my Facebook community, which is an exclusive community of hypothyroid, Hashimoto’s, and hormone-challenged women who no longer want to feel invisible, lazy, crazy, or finished.
 We have private discussions about everything from how to strengthen and lengthen your hair to a diet that supports a healthy digestive system and much more.

-The other thing I want you to do, if you haven’t already, is to sign up for my Thyrosisters newsletter where you will receive updates and important information about the newest advancements in Hashimoto’s and thyroid research.
+The other thing I want you to do, if you haven’t already, is to sign up for my Thyrosisters newsletter, where you will receive updates and important information about the newest advancements in Hashimoto’s and thyroid research.

 IMPORTANT NOTE: These supplements are food concentrates provided to upgrade the quality of your diet in order to support normal physiology and biochemistry.
-Always take your supplements with meals or food, unless otherwise stated on the bottle.
-The supplements are NOT intended to cure any medical disease, or to be consumed in lieu of medical recommendations.
+Always take your supplements with meals or food unless otherwise stated on the bottle.
+The supplements are NOT intended to cure any medical disease or to be consumed in lieu of medical recommendations.

 Links to Thyrosisters.com Posts on Stress

-1. Chronic Stress & The Adrenals
+1. Chronic Stress and the Adrenals

 2. Workplace Stress